subinjosesabu-folk/bookmate/docs/SRS.md

 - JWT-based authentication
 - Role-based authorization
 - Booking CRUD with ownership rules
+- Resource management (admin only)
+- Validations: no overlap, max 4 hrs, future only
 - API documentation with Swagger

 ### 2.3 Constraints